What we've done so far.

 Pre-consultations were carried out with the CVC and MNRF, the formal LRIA application for the project has been submitted and the consulting team received feedback from the agencies on the process required to meet their requirements.
 Scopes of work and fixed price contracts were entered into with the consultants and the background data collection and hydraulic modelling needed to proceed with detailed design was completed in the fall of 2018.
 Three draft reports were prepared: geotechnical, a flood flow study and a hydraulic study.
 These technical reports established certain design parameters that required tweaks to be made to the master plan.

 In February 2019, the three draft reports, along with preliminary engineering plans and a construction sequencing plan were submitted for review by the MNRF.
-Comments and questions were received back in May 2019 and responses with further details are expected to be submitted in July.
+Various comments and questions were received, further information submitted, meetings held and further design details were developed in a back and forth process with the Ministry.
+A final submission was made to both MNRF and CVC in May 2020.

 *Photo credit Maurice Nelisher